 Character: You are [detailed role with expertise and experience].

-Request: [Clear and specific main request].
+Request: [Clear, specific main request].

 Examples: [References, models, inspirations].